Who are we?

 TapMedic was born of out frustration, empathy and sympathy for customers.

-Yes, spares are often available.
-However, without a manufacturer and a model, where do you start?
-Because nearly all taps are now made in China, often a company sells the same ‘exterior’ to different manufacturers or importers under different model names.
-Unfortunately although externally many are identical, the internals are changed to drive down costs in the race for profits.
-The bottom line is that it’s now almost impossible to tell whose tap is whose and therefore impossible to know if spares are available or at what price or when…
+This growth has led to an explosion of cartridge variations and those variations give plumbers nightmares!
+Spares are often available, however without a manufacturer and a model, where does the plumber start?
+Almost all taps are now made in China; often a company sells the same ‘exterior’ to many manufacturers or importers who then call them different models.
+Although externally, they can be identical, the internals are different – to drive up profits.
+This all means it’s now almost impossible to tell whose tap is whose and therefore impossible to know if spares are available or at what price or when…

-It seems to make perfect sense because it’s the ‘simple’ solution; or is it?
-If a customer’s basin and bath taps match, and that matters, then they all need changing to match once again.
+On the face of it, it makes perfect sense – the ‘simple’ solution.
+Or is it?
+If a customer’s basin and bath taps match, and that matters, then, when just one drips, they all need changing to match once again!
 That’s an expensive exercise no matter how much money you have.
 If you do find manufacturers spares, they are often outrageously priced because they want to replace the margin they think they’ve lost through you not buying new taps!

-It’s poor plumbers who deliver this bad news and delivering it ends up ruining reputations!
-Faced with an unplanned, often major, expense, customers cast around for ways to minimise their spend so, more often than, cheap replacements are suggested to try to keep costs down – salvaging a bit of plumber reputation at the same time.
-This then starts the endless downward spiral of needlessness – an never ending cycle of wasting money, time, raw materials and energy all because tap manufacturers are only interested in selling more taps …
+It’s installers who deliver this bad news and delivering it ends up ruining their reputation.
+Faced with an unplanned, often major, expense, customers cast around for ways to minimise their spend.
+More often than not, this means cheap replacements are used to try to keep costs down – salvaging a bit of plumber reputation at the same time.
+This then fail even more quickly and there starts the endless downward spiral of needlessness – a cycle of wasting money, time, raw materials and energy all because tap manufacturers are only interested in selling more taps.